Holiday rentals in Rathmullan

 In recent years, this small community has become a popular seaside resort, boasting three kilometres of sandy beach lined with trees.
 Sunbathers look out across Lough Swilly, the Lake of Shadows, to Buncrana and Inch Island, while windsurfing and mini-golf are also on offer.
 A pier stretches out into the water, where anglers try their luck for ray in the evenings and ferries transport cars and passengers across the water to Buncrana during the summer months.

-Top things to do in Rathmullan
+What are the top things to do in Rathmullan?

 Rathmullan Wood Nature Reserve